trakyari/multiplayerSumoBot/README.md

   <h3 align="center">Sumobot</h3>

   <p align="center">
     Sumobot game that features remote controlled robots battling in an arena.
-These robots can be controlled from anywhere in the world via user input and a livestream
+These robots can be controlled from anywhere in the world via user input and a livestream.
     <br />
     <a href="https://github.com/trakyari/multiplayerSumoBot"><strong>Explore the docs »</strong></a>
     <br />